 Existing law prohibits, in general, a person from engaging in certain activities relating to gaming without procuring a state gaming license.
-(NRS 463.160, 463.162, 463.650) Section 1 of this bill authorizes the Chair of the Nevada Gaming Control Board, in the sole and absolute discretion of the Chair, to administratively approve certain persons associated with a holder of a license issued by the Nevada Gaming Commission who is deceased or who has been judicially declared to be disabled to temporarily engage in such activities or receive proceeds therefrom without procuring a state gaming license.
-Section 1 authorizes the Chair to condition or limit an administrative approval in any manner he or she deems necessary and appropriate.
-Section 1 further provides that a person who is administratively approved by the Chair to temporarily engage in certain gaming activities or receive proceeds therefrom without procuring a state gaming license is: (1) required to comply with the provisions of law and regulations governing gaming; and (2) subject to disciplinary action for any violation of such provisions.
+(NRS 463.160, 463.162, 463.650) Section 1 of this bill authorizes the [Nevada Gaming Commission to adopt regulations allowing the] Chair of the Nevada Gaming Control Board , in the sole and absolute discretion of the Chair, to administratively approve certain persons associated with a holder of a license issued by the Nevada Gaming Commission who is deceased [licensee] or [a licensee] who has been judicially declared to be disabled to temporarily engage in such activities or receive proceeds therefrom without procuring a state gaming license.
+[Section 1 requires that an administrative approval issued by the Chair of the Board be limited to such time as the Chair deems necessary to settle the estate of a deceased licensee or dispose of the assets of a licensee who has been judicially declared to be disabled.]
+Section 1 authorizes the Chair [to extend such an amount of time if he or she determines the extension is necessary and appropriate and to condition or limit an administrative approval in any manner he or she deems necessary and appropriate.
+Section 1 further provides that a person who is administratively approved by the Chair to temporarily engage in certain gaming activities or receive proceeds therefrom without procuring a state gaming license is: (1) required to comply with the provisions of law and regulations governing gaming; and (2) subject to E (1) the same requirements as a person who engages in such activities and has procured a state gaming license; and (2)] disciplinary action for any violation of such [requirements.] provisions.
 Sections 3, 4 and 9 of this bill make conforming changes by referring to such an exception for temporary administrative approval in the applicable provisions of law governing the gaming activities for which a state gaming license is otherwise required.